MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/enrichment-microsoft-graph.md

 ## Supported countries/regions

-- For **Brands** you can select one of the following options: Australia, Canada (English), France, Germany, United Kingdom or United States (English).
+- For **Brands** you can select one of the following options: Australia, Canada (English), France, Germany, United Kingdom, or United States (English).

   To select a country, open the **Brands enrichment** and select **Change** next to **Country/Region**.
 In the **Country/Region settings** pane, choose an option and select **Apply**.